mapninja/Earthsys144/GLOSSARY.md

 ## Visualization

 The way data is displayed so it can be interpreted visually.
 In GIS and remote sensing, visualization includes map design, color ramps, band combinations, and symbol choices.

+## Visual Hierarchy

+The ordering of map elements so the most important information stands out first and less important information recedes.
+Visual hierarchy is created through size, color, contrast, placement, and styling choices.

 ## Web Map